-Welcome to LCS!
+Lakewood Christian Schools 5336 Arbor Road, Long Beach, CA 90808 (562) 425-3358 Welcome to LCS!
 Thank you for taking the time to read through this handbook as you start this new school year.
-As your principals, we are honored to partner with you in the important area of your child's education.
-Our hope is that Jesus Christ will be honored in all that we say and do as we work with you during the coming year.
+We are honored to partner with you in the important area of your child's education, and our hope is that Jesus Christ will be honored in all that we say and do as we work with you during the coming year.
 Please commit to reading through this handbook.
-It includes our policies, procedures, and expectations.
+It includes important information including policies, procedures, and expectations.
 Our school board, principals, faculty, and staff are praying for a great school year.